-The Ray Aviation Scholarship program is supported by the Ray Foundation, managed by EAA (Experimental Aircraft Association), and administered by your local EAA chapter.
-Through the generous support of the Ray Foundation, EAA will provide up to \$10,000 to deserving youths for their flight training expenses, totaling nearly \$1.55 million in scholarships annually.
+The Ray Aviation Scholarship is funded by the Ray Foundation, managed by EAA (Experimental Aircraft Association), and administered by your local EAA chapter.
+Through the generous support of the Ray Foundation, EAA will provide up to \$12,000 to deserving youths for their flight training expenses, totaling nearly \$2.25 million in scholarships annually.

-Through the Ray Aviation Scholarship program, EAA and the Ray Foundation strive to make a positive impact on young people.
+Through the Ray Aviation Scholarship, EAA and the Ray Foundation strive to make a positive impact on young people.
 James Ray firmly believed in the life skills of discipline, character, and confidence taught throughout the flight training journey.
 This program strives to teach those skills, as well as help outstanding young people earn their pilot certificates.